Gamified-Coaching-App/coaching_optimiser/README.md

 ## Overview

-Source code for the Load Optimiser
+Source code for the Load Optimiser.

 ## Directory Structure